mama poundcake on virginiawillis.com

 Faith

 Several years ago I wrote a piece called “Five Things Cooking has Taught me about Life.”
-One of the points was faith — Faith is as simple as believing that if you mix that flour, sugar, and butter together with a few other things you will have a delicious dessert.
+One of the points was faith — Faith is as simple as believing that if you mix that flour, sugar, and butter with a few other things you will have a delicious dessert.
 Faith is expecting that if proper technique is followed and good ingredients are used, the result will be tasty.
 I used to wear a bracelet that reads “When You Have Faith Anything Is Possible.”

 A colleague saw it once and commented, “I didn’t know you were so religious.”
 It’s not just about that kind of faith.
 Faith is believing in many things, including yourself and your ability.